Dr Fraser Riddell, BA (Hons), MA, PhD (Dunelm)

 - Riddell, Fraser (Planned).
 Sounding Decadence.
 In Oxford Handbook of Decadence.
 Desmaris, Jane & Weir, David Oxford University Press.

-- Riddell, Fraser (Submitted).
-Music and the Queer Body in Fin-de-Siecle Literature.
+- Riddell, Fraser (2021).
+Music and the Queer Body in English Literature at the Fin de Siècle.
+Cambridge University Press.

 Other (Digital/Visual Media)